humanode-network/vortex-experimental-mockups/docs/vortex-simulation-tech-architecture.md

 ### Database

-- **Chosen for v1: Postgres** (Neon or Supabase) for “proper” user history, analytics, and relational integrity.
+- **Chosen for v1: Postgres** (Neon-compatible serverless Postgres) for user history, analytics, and relational integrity.
-- Optional later: D1 can be used for Cloudflare-only prototypes, but v1 should start on Postgres to avoid a DB migration during the community simulation.

 Important: because the API runtime is Cloudflare Workers/Pages Functions (edge), v1 should use a Postgres provider that supports **serverless/HTTP connectivity** from edge runtimes.